 1. Characterization is Everything

-Crafting a theme for a novel can often seem secondary to other things, such as plot and characters.
-In family dramas, themes are vital.
-Whether the writer intends to expound on the necessity of friendship, the way loss affects life, the sting of betrayal—this is the genre to fully develop a theme.
-Here are some tips to help develop your story’s theme: Theme – The Secret Sauce of Storytelling.
+Crafting a theme for a novel may seem secondary to other things, such as plot and character development.
+However, in family dramas, themes are vital.
+Whether the writer intends to expound on the necessity of friendship, the way loss affects life, or the sting of betrayal—this is the genre to fully develop a theme, the subtext of the story.
+What is all the fuss about?
+What is this drama highlighting?